EGR Valve Can Block Or Fail An Cause Running Faults but what do they actaully do ?

 The valve ensures the EGR system is disabled/ closed at idle, when it would otherwise lead to erratic idling, and at peak power, when adding exhaust

-gases would reduce power output and creat a boost leak.
+gases would reduce power output and create a boost leak.

-Because exhaust gases are pumped into the engine this valve is very likely to clog up and stick and become coked up on some applications and start to malfunction intermittantly and then permanantly.
+Because exhaust gases are pumped into the engine this valve is very likely to clog up and stick and become coked up on some applications and start to malfunction intermittently and then permanently.

-This can have a significant effect on the performance of the turbocharger as its trying to compensate for boost leaking past what should be a closed valve…this in turn causes the turbo to over spped which you can read about in one of our other sections on route causes for turbo failiure.
+This can have a significant effect on the performance of the turbocharger as its trying to compensate for boost leaking past what should be a closed valve…this in turn causes the turbo to over speed which you can read about in one of our other sections on route causes for turbo failure.
 It is important to check the valve is functioning correctly.

-So what will happen if my EGR becomes faulty ?
+So what will happen if my EGR valve becomes faulty ?

 Excessive production of nitrogen oxide

 Erratic idling or unable to idle